steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 Let's see what works and what doesn't:

-- ✅ Creating an example with `xcframework` (this is the format we distribute)
+- ✅ Creating an example with `xcframework` (this is the format we distribute) where our SDK is built with `BUILD_LIBRARY_FOR_DISTRIBUTION` enabled
-- ✅ Mixed Obj-C/Swift Example via `framework`, `xcframework`, CocoaPods or Carthage
+- ✅ Mixed Obj-C/Swift Example via `framework`, `xcframework`, CocoaPods or Carthage.
+(Independent of `BUILD_LIBRARY_FOR_DISTRIBUTION`)
+- ❌ Creating an example with `xcframework` without build for distribution
 - ❌ Creating a custom example with `framework`
 - ❌ Swift-only Example via CocoaPods or Carthage
 - ❌ Swift-only Example via CocoaPods using `xcframework`

 ⚠️ Testing here is tricky - Apple saves absolute paths in the binary, so if you happen to have the same username on the build machine and your test machine, it might work, but fails somewhere else.
 It also seems that lldb uses the shared module cache.
 I ended up creating a fresh virtual machine with a generic username with snapshots, to ensure correct reproducibility.
+We also enabled `BUILD_LIBRARY_FOR_DISTRIBUTION` between the current release (9.3.3) and the upcoming version (9.4), which again changed the example results.

 In mixed-mode projects, debugging works, but lldb complains: